lgmorand/azure-devops-pipeline-decorators/content/pipeline-decorators.md

 ![The extension is shared with the org](./images/shared-within-org.png)

-It only means that the extension is available but it does not mean it is installed.
-You must now click on the extension and select "*Install*" to fully install it on your organization.
+This only means that the extension is available but does not mean it is installed yet.
+You must now click on the extension and select "*Install*" to effectively install it on your organization.

 ### Time to check that the decorator is working